New California DOT Regulations

 What Are Hazardous Materials Regulations in California?

 Truckers in California who wish to transport hazardous materials need to obtain an endorsement for their CDL.
 To do so, they must go through additional testing and pass a background check conducted by the U.S. Transportation Security Administration (TSA).
 This process requires them to provide proof of legal residence in the US, register their fingerprints, and pay any applicable fees.
-With this extra step accomplished, drivers can be sure that they meet all the requirements necessary for transporting hazardous materials safely across state lines.
-For more information read about it How to Obtain your MC.
+With this extra step accomplished, drivers can ensure they meet all the requirements for transporting hazardous materials safely across state lines.
+For more information, read about it How to Obtain your MC.

 Questions About New California DOT Regulations?
 Contact Us